zeen101/leaky-paywall-custom-subscriber-fields/readme.txt

 * Leaky Paywall - Custom Subscriber Meta Fields is GPL

 == Changelog ==
 = 2.2.0 =
+* Fixed bug with custom meta not displaying in the appropriate columns
+* fixed bug where user meta being set and retrieved was not using the appropriate prefix

+= 2.2.0 =
 * Updates for new Public Release of Leaky Paywall